Driving Down Growth? (Asia Time Zones)

 Audience: Executives in companies operating in China and globally who are interested in the impact of China’s policies on business practices and trends.

-Nicholas Sutcliffe is the executive director of The Conference Board for Asia-Pacifi c.
-He is responsible for the strategic development and growth of The Conference Board operations within the region and also shares responsibility for enhancing th...
+Nicholas Sutcliffe is the managing director of The Conference Board for Asia.
+He is responsible for the strategic development and growth of The Conference Board operations within the region and shares responsibility for enhancing the organization&...
 Full Bio

 David R. Hoffman is vice president and managing director of The Conference Board China Center.
 Based in Beijing, Hoffman is responsible for the center’s strategy, research agenda, research program delivery, partner relationships with Chinese...
 Full Bio